kotzgroup/bib-styles/README.md

 ## To do

-* support ACM style
-* port Mendeley fixes from `plainDOImend` to all other DOI styles.
 * consider a new bst that is more concise, as our new default.
   * (show DOI instead of vol, num, pages, month)
   * (warn if no DOI for article, inproc, incoll)